Details of Insurance Plans

 For more information, check the links to these Health Benefit Plan documents –

-Beloit College offers a dental insurance plan to all eligible employees at the current monthly employee contribution rates: $11.00 for single coverage, $23.54 for limited family coverage, and $36.06 for family coverage.
+Beloit College offers a dental insurance plan to all eligible employees.
 Under the plan, preventive services are payable at 100% with no deductible.
 After a $50 deductible per person, basic services are payable at 80%, and major services are payable at 50%.
 There is a per person maximum benefit of $1,500 per year.
 Orthodontic services are payable at 50% up to a lifetime maximum of $1,500.

 The option for enrollment in the dental plan normally occurs at the time of employment, though certain life status changes may allow employees to qualify for enrollment or re-enrollment during the year.
 Under COBRA, covered employees who leave the College may apply for 18 months of continuation coverage.

-New in 2013-The vision plan will include a new laser correction benefit.
-This new benefit allows you to receive an allowance for laser vision correction in lieu of the benefit for glasses or contact lenses, We recommend that if you are interested in the laser correction benefit, you contact the insurance provider for additional information.
+The vision plan includes a laser correction benefit.
+This benefit allows you to receive an allowance for laser vision correction in lieu of the benefit for glasses or contact lenses, We recommend that if you are interested in the laser correction benefit, you contact the insurance provider for additional information.

-Beloit College offers a vision insurance plan to all eligible employees at the current monthly employee contribution rates: $10.35 for single coverage, $20.70 for limited family coverage, and $27.35 for family coverage.
-Beloit College vision insurance is administered through Vision Insurance Plans of America, Inc. (VIPA) of Milwaukee, Wisconsin.
+Beloit College offers a vision insurance plan to all eligible employees at the current monthly employee contribution rates: $10.76 for single coverage, $21.53 for limited family coverage, and $28.44 for family coverage.
+Beloit College vision insurance is administered through Superior Vision.

 Under the plan, eye exams are paid in full, frames are covered up to $125, and 100% of the cost of standard, clear glass or plastic, single vision, bifocal, or trifocal lenses will be paid.
 Contact lenses are covered in full up to $150 each 12 months.
 Upgrades for tints, coatings, etc., are not covered under the plan, but may be added as an out-of-pocket cost.
 If you seek the service of a vision provider who is not in the plan network, benefits are more limited.
 Under COBRA, covered employees who leave the College may apply for 18 months of continuation coverage.